wttech/acm/README.md

 ```

 Operations done by `acl` service are idempotent, so you can run the script multiple times without worrying about duplicates, failures, or other issues.
-Logging is very descriptive allowing you to see what was done and what was skipped.
+Logging is very descriptive, allowing you to see what was done and what was skipped.

+ACL scripts can be scheduled to run at regular intervals, automatically adapting permissions to the evolving, project-specific structure of your AEM content.

 <img src="docs/screenshot-content-script-acl-output.png" width="720" alt="ACM ACL Script Output">